 One of the main reasons Taiwan managed to keep the spread of COVID-19 at bay was its strict quarantine regulations imposed on people entering the country.
-Anybody flying into Taiwan (apart from those with incredibly rare cases of special dispensation) are required by law to spend two weeks in a quarantine hotel or similar residence before being allowed to mix with the population.
+Anybody flying into Taiwan (apart from those with incredibly rare cases of special dispensation) is required by law to quarantine for 10 days in a quarantine hotel or similar residence before being allowed to mix with the population.
 The rules have been adjusted recently to respond to the developing local situation.
 Here are ten commonly asked questions regarding quarantining in Taiwan.

 1. Who Can Enter Taiwan at the Moment?

 Taiwanese nationals and Taiwan residents (ARC [Alien Residence Certificate] and APRC holders/spouses of Taiwanese nationals) are the two groups for whom it is currently easiest to enter Taiwan.
 As of March 2022, foreign business travelers can also come into the country on a special entry permit (https://visawebapp.boca.gov.tw/BOCA_EVISA/).
 There are also exceptions for foreign students (including those coming in to study Mandarin for over six months), diplomats, business travelers and those coming in for medical treatment.
 The borders are currently shut to tourists and all other non-nationals/residents.

-Who Needs to Quarantine When coming to Taiwan?
+2. Who Needs to Quarantine When Coming to Taiwan?

 Also, it is suggested that you log into the Quarantine System for Entry (https://hdhq.mohw.gov.tw/) when checking-in or up to 48 hours prior to departure as well as filling out a health declaration form (Here’s an example from EVA Air).

 3. How Long is the Quarantine Period?

 As of May 9th, you need to quarantine for 7 days upon arrival.
 You can do this at a hotel or at home if there aren’t any other residents that didn’t travel with you.
 This is followed by 7 days of self-health management where there are restrictions on where you can go, including public transport and large public events.
 In fact, you should avoid going outside unless it’s 100% necessary.
 Masks must be worn and social distancing must be maintained if you go out.